Trading Operations in Strategies

 var order = CreateOrder(Sides.Buy, price, volume);

-// Additional order configuration
+// Additional order settings

 order.Comment = "My special order";